Banner: Knocknarea at Sunset.

 Human remains from Carrowmore 3 discovered during excavations by the Swedish team.

 The carbon dates from this dig published by Burenhult were extremely early: 5,400 and 4,600 cal BC respectively from charcoal in foundation sockets in cist c.
 4,100 and 4,000 cal BC.
 Charcoal from stone sockets c.
 3,800 cal BC charcoal from stone socket of passage c.3,000 cal BC: charcoal from secondary inner stone circle.
-Five dates between 3,300 and 2,500 cal BC.
+Five dates fell between 3,300 and 2,500 cal BC.

 Circle 4 at Carrowmore